USRSE/usrse23/CONTRIBUTING.md

 You may wish to have your changes reviewed by colleagues before they are ready to be merged into `main`.
 To do so, create a pull request as usual, but insert "[WIP]" at the beginning of the Title.

+You may also create a "Draft" request (see [GitHub's documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests)).

-GitHub will not allow you to merge a WIP request.
+GitHub will not allow you to merge a Draft or WIP request.

 [↑ Contents](#contents)